-A community relay event designed to celebrate the epic journey of the Atlantic Salmon is set to take place along the banks of the River Exe next month.
+A community relay event designed to celebrate the epic journey of the Atlantic Salmon taking place along the banks of the River Exe in September 2022.

-The Salmon Run is a 50-mile relay that will travel upriver from Exmouth, passing through the city of Exeter, and culminating at Tarr Steps on Exmoor – echoing the migration undertaken by the fish to their spawning grounds.
+The Salmon Run was a 50-mile relay that travelled upriver from Exmouth, passing through the city of Exeter, and culminating at Tarr Steps on Exmoor – echoing the migration undertaken by the fish to their spawning grounds.

-The event, which will be open to the public, will also raise awareness of the plight of the species, whose numbers have crashed catastrophically over the past 50 years.
+The event, which was open to the public, aimed to raise awareness of the plight of the species, whose numbers have crashed catastrophically over the past 50 years.

-Salmon Run will take place on Sunday 25 September, with runners setting off from Exmouth and passing a symbolic hand-crafted salmon icon from hand-to-hand with each leg of the relay.
+Salmon Run took place on Sunday 25 September, with runners setting off from Exmouth and passing a symbolic hand-crafted salmon icon from hand-to-hand with each leg of the relay.

-Once the run reaches Exeter’s Riverside Valley Park, members of the public will have the opportunity to swell the numbers by taking part in one of two shorter legs of either 3km or 1.5km.
+Once the run reached Exeter’s Riverside Valley Park, members of the public had the opportunity to swell the numbers by taking part in one of two shorter legs of either 3km or 1.5km.

 “We are so excited about the Salmon Run project.
 There will be people on hand to share their knowledge, passion and concern for the salmon, which are a keystone species, and an accompanying ‘Salmon Run’ podcast and imagery and performance."